If you’re lucky enough to live in Spain like me, you’ll have heard the news: we’ve seen 5G and it’s lightning fast.

 Described as being a “depressed suburb” by Lonely Planet and located in Barcelona’s greater metropolitan area, the 253,000 strong city is mostly residential.
 Despite its relative anonymity, the city now has something to shout about.

 Experimenters were able to achieve an impressive 10 gigabyte per second transfer rate for 30 seconds.
-The test was carried out in a new business area are@8, which houses the highest concentration of datacenters in Europe, according to Spanish newspaper El Mundo.
+The test was carried out in a new business area [email protected], which houses the highest concentration of datacenters in Europe, according to Spanish newspaper El Mundo.

 Local government president Carles Puigdemont, who attended the 5G trial, told El Mundo, “This is much more transformative than cutting the ribbon of a four-lane highway” (translated from Spanish).